grecoe/amlsdummy/paths/batch/batchreadme.md

 # Batch Scoring Example
 <sup> Daniel Grecoe - A Microsoft Employee</sup>

-This code creates an Azure Machine Learning Batch Scoring service.
-The code in this repository can be run on Windows or Linux.
+This code creates an Azure Machine Learning Batch Scoring service into your Azure subscription.

+The code in this repository can be run on Windows or Linux with no restrictions as the docker container image is not tested locally.

+The batch scoring service deployed will utilize Azure Storage for both input and output sources to the batch model.
+The Azure Storage account used is the one that is created by the Azure Machine Learning service.

+The deployed scoring script does not utilize any actual Machine Learing/AI models but simply prints out information to the output to show that it did, in fact, run.

+The purpose of this example is to exhibit the steps and services neccesary for deploying an Azure Machine Learning Batch Service in your subscripiton only.
+No actual data science and model building are performed in this example.

 You will need
 - A devlopment environment with anaconda installed.